 Is this sound good for sleep?

 It may work well for sleep if you enjoy steady household ambience and soft ticking sounds.
-Findnoise does not present it as a medical sleep treatment or guaranteed result.
+Findnoise does not present it as a specialized service or specific outcome.

 How is this different from plain appliance white noise?